 Gregory’s flagship men’s Baltoro and women’s Deva packs are long-time favorites for those carrying serious weight.
-Updated for 2018, these deluxe haulers have been modernized with better ventilation, new pocket layouts, and slightly lighter designs.
-We took the Baltoro 75 on the demanding Huemul Circuit in Patagonia and were pleased with its stable feel and premium construction.
+We took the 75-liter version on the demanding Huemul Circuit in Patagonia and were pleased with its stable feel and premium construction.
 At nearly 5 pounds, it’s overbuilt for those who want to travel fast and light, but if you value the extra cushioning and support, it’s one of the best packs on the market.
-Below we break down the Baltoro’s carrying comfort, weight, organization, durability, fit, and more.
-To see how the Baltoro 75 stacks up, see our article on the best backpacking packs.
+Below we outline our experiences with the Baltoro 75.
+To see how it stacks up to the competition, see our article on the best backpacking packs.

-Heavy hauling comfort has always been a defining characteristic of the Gregory Baltoro, and the updated model continues the tradition.
+Heavy-hauling comfort has always been a defining characteristic of the Gregory Baltoro, and the current model continues the tradition.
 With my 75-liter pack loaded down with all of my normal backpacking gear plus extras like a harness, carabiners, and plenty of layers for the fickle Patagonian “summer,” I immediately was impressed with how well the pack supported and distributed the load.
-The full-length metal frame and compression straps provide a sturdy structure, and the padding along the hipbelt and shoulder harness is noticeably high quality, balancing softness with enough support for long days on the trail.
-Further, the sculpted back panel includes a removable lumbar pad for added customization (I left it in and appreciated the snug fit it provided).
+The full-length metal frame and compression straps provide a sturdy structure, and the padding along the hipbelt and shoulder harness is noticeably high-quality, balancing softness with enough support for long days on the trail.
+Further, the sculpted backpanel includes a removable lumbar pad for added customization (I left it in and appreciated the snug fit it provided).

 In addition to the premium cushioning and strong build, the Baltoro’s innovative pivoting shoulder straps and hipbelt play an important role in carrying comfort.
 Each piece shifts independently, so the pack remains level and close against your body while the shoulder straps and hipbelt move up and down.
-This feature is especially noticeable on extended climbs, where I could feel one side drop while the other raised up as I took a step.
-Gregory isn’t the only manufacturer with this type of design—and it’s not as radical as Arc’teryx’s Bora AR, which allows the hipbelt to move up and down on a track—but I’m sold on the benefits of the pack’s freedom of movement while moving quickly over technical terrain.
+This is especially noticeable on extended climbs, where I could feel one side drop while the other raised up as I took each step.
+Gregory isn’t the only manufacturer to experiment with this type of functionality—Arc’teryx’s Bora AR has a more radical design which allows the hipbelt to move up and down on a track—but I’m sold on the benefits of the pack’s freedom of movement while moving quickly over technical terrain.

 Gregory has made incremental progress with the weight of the last couple Baltoro designs, but it remains a fairly heavy pack.
 My medium size 75-liter model tips the scales at 4 pounds 15.4 ounces, which is just over 3 ounces lighter than the previous model.
-Stacked up to its direct competitors, this is about average: REI Co-op’s new Traverse 70 weighs 4 pounds 14 ounces, the Osprey Aether AG 70 is 5 pounds 3.4 ounces, and the Arc’teryx Bora AR 63 is 5 pounds 0.1 ounce.
-Depending on your needs on a specific trip, you can save some weight by leaving a few of the Baltoro’s features at home: removing the Sidekick hydration sleeve/daypack, lower compression straps, interior sleeping bag divider, and rain cover saved me 9.2 ounces.
-It’s still a long way from a lightweight design, but the adaptability is a nice option to keep empty weight in check.
+Stacked up to its direct competitors, this is about average: Osprey’s Aether 65 weighs 4 pounds 15 ounces, their Atmos AG 65 is 4 pounds 6 ounces, and Mystery Ranch’s Glacier is heavier at 6 pounds 6.4 ounces.
+Depending on your needs for a specific trip, you can save some weight by leaving a few of the Baltoro’s features at home: removing the Sidekick hydration sleeve/daypack, lower compression straps, interior sleeping bag divider, and rain cover saved me 9.2 ounces.
+It’s still a long way from a lightweight design, but the adaptability is a nice option to keep unused weight in check.

 U-Shaped Main Compartment Access